midorishibukawa/advent-of-code_ml/README.md

 this (2023) is my first year participating in the challenge while it's still ongoing (and I'm already a day late!), but I do intend to implement solutions for past years challenges when possible.

-you can find my solutions in the [lib](lib/) directory, grouped by year, or by clicking on the links at the bottom of this README.
+you can find my solutions in the [lib](lib/) directory, grouped by year, or by clicking on the links at the bottom of this README. and you can have a look at the resulting web server [here](https://adventofcode.midori.shibukawa.io/).

 ## running the web server